shitfuckery/usb_stick/README.md

 ## Background

 Sometimes a person realises a need to elevate their privacy requirements.
 In the world of computing this can be disruptive to the usual way of doing things.
-What if you could plug a USB stick into any computer, boot from it, and be in a more private environment.
+What if you could plug a USB stick into any computer, boot from it, and be in a more private environment?
 One setup the way you want, with your software, your files, and your configuration.
-Reboot again without the USB stick and the computer is back exactly as it was before.
+Reboot again without the USB stick and the computer is back exactly as it was, completely unchanged.

-This document is based on the excellent [Standalone Kali Linux 2021.4 Installation on a USB Drive, Fully Encrypted Kali Linux](https://www.kali.org/docs/usb/usb-standalone-encrypted/).
-The key distinctions between the two are; Mint is known for its ease of use while Kali is known for its technical sophistication, this recipe has a simplified creation process because the Linux Mint Debian Installer includes all of the tools necessary and legacy BIOS support has been dropped, this recipe builds a disk image that, while still big at 8.4GB, is intended to be redistributed and includes a setup script that automates the final setup process for the end user.
+This document stands on the shoulders of [Standalone Kali Linux 2021.4 Installation on a USB Drive, Fully Encrypted Kali Linux](https://www.kali.org/docs/usb/usb-standalone-encrypted/).
+The key distinctions between the two are:

+  *  Mint is known for its ease of use while Kali is known for its technical sophistication
+  *  This recipe is simplified because the Linux Mint Debian Installer includes all of the tools necessary and legacy BIOS support has been dropped
+  *  This recipe builds a disk image that, while still big at 8.4GB, is intended to be redistributed and includes a setup script that automates the final setup process for the end user

 ### What You Get